Anxiety

 • Morning cortisol (if suspect adrenal dysfunction)

-Why this matters: In my practice, I find undiagnosed medical causes in approximately 40% of patients labeled "treatment-resistant."
-Once we correct the underlying deficiency, many no longer need gabapentin—or if they do, it finally works effectively.
+Why this matters: In my practice, undiagnosed medical causes show up often enough that I do not call anxiety "treatment-resistant" until the body has been checked.
+Once we correct the underlying deficiency, many patients no longer need gabapentin--or if they do, it finally works effectively.

 Gabapentin Dosing: The Practical Guide